Please contribute your thoughts to the SEAD 5 Year Update

 Cultivating an Ecology of Networked Knowledge and Innovation through Collaborations

 among Sciences, Engineering, Arts, and Design

-Roger F. Malina, The University of Texas at Dallas, Carol Strohecker, Rhode Island School of Design, Robert Thill, Cooper Union, and Carol LaFayette, Texas A&M University
+Roger F. Malina, University of Texas at Dallas, Carol Strohecker, Rhode Island School of Design, Robert Thill, Cooper Union, and Carol LaFayette, Texas A&M University

 Successful collaborations among scientists, engineers, artists, designers, and humanities researchers are demonstrating their potential to mitigate the challenging societal, economic, and cultural concerns of our times, known as “grand challenges.”
 A growing network of transdisciplinary collaborators, SEAD, is premised on the assertion that solving complex problems requires multiple perspectives.
 This CAA session will convene members of the SEAD network and invite new voices to discuss the four areas of advocacy identified in the network’s statement of purpose: culture and economic development, research and creative work, learning and education, and collaboration and partnership.
 Session participants will consider this framing for advocacy and suggest specific actions to further enable such cross-cutting work.
 Outcomes of the SEAD White Paper initiative will inform the discussion, referencing research by 200 contributors globally that became the basis of a NSF-funded report and an MIT Press e-book.
 While the session is not seeking papers, the chairs encourage the SEAD network to attend the conference and to contribute to this dialog.